TEALSK12/apcsa-public/curriculum/README.md

 This curriculum uses principles of universal design for learning (UDL).
 The curriculum was written for and tested in classrooms with diverse learners; students with individualized education plans, English language learners, students who have received sub-optimal math or language instruction in the past, students who are gifted/talented, students who are otherwise “outside the average.”
+See [Additional Resources](#additional-resources) for more information on  universal design for learning.

 Accessing the Curriculum
 ------------------------